argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 It is defined by the following key pieces of information:

 * `sourceRepos` reference to the repositories that applications within the project can pull manifests from.
-* `destinations` reference to clusters and namespaces that applications within the project can deploy into.
+* `destinations` reference to clusters and namespaces that applications within the project can deploy into (don't use the name field, only server is being matched).
 * `roles` list of entities with definitions of their access to resources within the project.

 An example spec is as follows: